 A sentence that, by a stroke of luck, was commuted to life imprisonment when the House of Commons voted to suspend the death penalty for five years.
 The question remains however; was James Camb’s conviction for murder the correct verdict?

-Death of an Actress is part of the Cold Case Jury series of historical true crime books by Antony Matthew Brown, due to be published soon by Mirror Books.
+Death of an Actress is part of the Cold Case Jury series of historical true crime books by Antony M. Brown, due to be published soon by Mirror Books.